schelterstudios/GoCoordinator/README.md

     }
 }
 ```
 Since **FriendsViewController** is a storyboard view controller, we subclass StoryboardCoordinator and declare it's view controller as type **FriendsViewController**.
 We override it's initializer so it can capture data to pass on to its viewe controller, and we override `start()` to pass that data.
 That's it!
-Now, by just adding **FriendsCoordinator** to the
+Now, once you add **FriendsCoordinator** to the coordinator hierarchy, it will automatically call `start()` and load up **FriendsViewController** for you.
+> Special Note: The default behavior of storyboard coordinators is to find a storyboard that matches its prefix. (ie: *Friends*Coordinator will look for *Friends*.storyboard.
+If there's no StoryboardOwner assigned, it will also look for the *Is Initial View Controller* flag.)